Captain1014/Kill-Node.js/nodejs-final-checkList.md

 7. the session store (can be in-memory, file-based or database)
 8. In the session store : user's session (auth)

+* Q. in express, name all values that are stored on the client if a session variable named 'darkMode' is set to true?
+  - a cookie named darkMode set to true
 ````
 // response that sets a few cookie values
 HTTP/1.0 200 OK